 In each of the larger offices, a DVR staff member has been identified who serves as the liaison to the correctional facilities in their region.

-DVR corrections liaisons meet as a group on a quarterly basis with DOC staff to share updates and best practices.
+DVR corrections liaisons typically meet as a group on a quarterly basis with DOC staff to share updates and best practices- however this was disrupted due to COVID -19 Corrections liaisons sit on juvenile justice regional care teams.
+The DVR Assistant Director has represented DVR and Maine Department of Labor on Juvenile Justice Advisory Councils.

 • Workers Compensation Board and DVR MOU

 During 2012, representatives of the Workers Compensation Board (WCB) and Maine Division of Vocational Rehabilitation worked together to create a Memorandum of Understanding (MOU).
 The MOU was completed and signed, effective November 2012.
 DVR and the WCB are committed to working together to improve services and employment outcomes for individuals who, as a result of injury need vocational rehabilitation services to return to employment.
 Through the efforts outlined in the MOU, DVR and the WCB will strive to maximize employment opportunities for injured Maine workers, minimize duplication of services, improve information sharing and referrals, and coordinate activities in accordance with all applicable statutes and regulations.

-Since then, DVR has met annually to review the MOU and to share updates and successes.
-The MOU is currently out for renewal with anticipated final approval in Spring 2020.
+The Memorandum of Understanding is due to be updated in Spring of 2022.

 •

 The Division for the Deaf, Hard of Hearing and Late Deafened is part of the Division of Vocational Rehabilitation and provides programing and services to people who are deaf, hard of hearing, and late deafened.
 DVR continues its joint effort with DBVI providing services for co-enrolled clients by coordinating with the University of Southern Maine Linguistics Department, Helen Keller National Center (HKNC) for the Deaf-Blind, and the Maine Deaf-Blind Project, (a project which is a member of the New England Consortium of Deaf Blind Projects, and provides technical assistance for students until the age of 21 and focuses on transition age youth) to improve services for clients who are deaf-blind or dual sensory impaired from hearing and vision loss.
 Although the program, "Independence Without Fear” has discontinued, the collaboration has expanded to include the Department of Health and Human Services, Disability Rights Maine, Division for the Deaf, Hard of Hearing, and Late Deafened, and a Tri-state Collaborative with Vermont and New Hampshire.

-Efforts have included discussions to recruit, train and maintain a database of specially trained volunteers who can facilitate communication for people with significant vision and hearing
+Efforts have included discussions to recruit, train and maintain a database of specially trained volunteers who can facilitate communication and other services for people with significant dual sensory needs. , .

-impairments, as well as other services that are available to the dual sensory population.
 HKNC and OIB-TAC have provided training to staff on services to this targeted population.
 DVR/DBVI are currently working on accessing the training needs of Community Rehabilitation Providers and coordinating with HKNC to provide training to dual sensory loss clients.

 Dual sensory clients are also being provided Support Service Providers (SSP) through a program with USM.
 SSP’s are Linguistic students that provide home/community services for college credit.